ott-jax/ott/docs/solvers/linear.rst

 .. module:: ott.solvers.linear
 .. currentmodule:: ott.solvers.linear

-Linear solvers are the bread-and-butter of OT solvers, and can be called on their own (such when using the Sinkhorn or Low-Rank solvers to match two datasets), or, as subroutines for more advanced solvers in the :mod:`ott.solvers` module, notably :mod:`ott.solvers.quadratic` or :mod:`ott.solvers.nn`.
+Linear solvers are the bread-and-butter of OT solvers.
+They can be called on their own, either the Sinkhorn :class:`ott.solvers.linear.sinkhorn.Sinkhorn` or Low-Rank :class:`ott.solvers.linear.sinkhorn_lr.LRSinkhorn` solvers, to match two datasets.
+They also appear as subroutines for more advanced solvers in the :mod:`ott.solvers` module, notably :mod:`ott.solvers.quadratic` or :mod:`ott.solvers.nn`.